IrisRizos/Unassigned_Protists_SSN/README.md

 * ### V4-18S sequence implementation:

-It is also possible to implement your own sequences and see how they clusterise among the SSN.
+It is also possible to implement your own sequences and see how they cluster within the SSN.
 Just note that a computation time of 1 week is required to run the all-against-all alignment with the updated sequence dataset + 1-2h for network creation by Igraph with R. After that, you can catch up the protocol from the network clusterisation step (Script: SSN_Synd.Rmd, line 68).